alexandru/alexn.org/_posts/2023-04-17-integrating-akka-with-cats-effect-3.md

 There is one glaring problem: `Future` isn't cancelable, and these `IO` tasks may be long-running ones.
 And the code above will not cancel the running `IO` when the stream is getting cancelled.
 Most often this isn't a problem, and can be in fact desirable.

-In the context of Akka Streams, to execute `IO` tasks as cancelable tasks, we need to work with `Publisher` from the [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) specification.
+In the context of Akka Stream, to execute `IO` tasks as cancelable tasks, we need to work with `Publisher` from the [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) specification.
 Implementation is low-level, as it has to synchronize concurrent calls:

 ```scala
 import org.reactivestreams.{Publisher, Subscriber, Subscription}